tamalsaha/voyager-dns-cert/README.md

 kubectl apply -f ing-tls.yaml
 ```

 4. Wait for the LoadBlanacer ip to be assigned.
-Once the IP is assigned update your DNS provider to set the LoadBlancer IP as the A record for test domain `kiteci.com`
+Once the IP is assigned update your DNS provider to set the LoadBlancer IP as the A record for test domain `kiteci.pro`

 ```console
 $ kubectl get svc voyager-test-ingress -o wide